redux-form/redux-form/examples/react-widgets/src/ReactWidgets.md

 This is a demonstration of how to connect [react-widgets](https://github.com/jquense/react-widgets) form elements to `redux-form`.

 Very few modifications are needed.
+All of these can be done as props to the `Field` component.

 * `Multiselect`
   * Needs `onBlur` to be rewritten ignoring the parameter